 Morgan is a public health nutrition doctoral student originally from Lafayette, Louisiana.
 She completed her Bachelor’s of Science degree in Nutritional Sciences/Dietetics from Louisiana State University in 2013 and her Master’s of Science degree in Nutrition and Food Systems from the University of Southern Mississippi in 2015.
 She also completed her dietetic internship with the University of Southern Mississippi in 2014 and became a Registered Dietitian.
 Morgan is interested in working in academia as a professor to teach and conduct research.
 Her research interests focus on the health and well-being of college students, particularly working to change the college environment so that it is easier for college students to make healthy choices.
 She enjoys traveling, running, trying new foods, and reading books about history or politics.

 Sa’Nealdra was born in Frankfurt, Germany and raised in Clarksville, TN.
 She graduated from Middle Tennessee State University with a degree in Health Education: Public Health.
-She has been involved in the REACH lab for over a year now and has gotten much experience through the GetFruved project.
-Sa’Nealdra is currently seeking a degree in Public Health Nutrition, as well as, a RD licensure.
+She has been involved in the REACH lab for about 3 years and has become an experienced researcher.
+Sa’Nealdra is in her second year of the nutritional sciences doctoral program.
 Her research interests are women’s health (specifically preconception nutrition), along with nutrition education disparities among low income populations.
 She hopes to one day develop workshops for women that will allow them to reach their optimal health statuses.
 She loves creating new dishes with a little help from pinterest!
 Sa’Nealdra was uniquely named after her parents.
 Sandra + O’Neal= Sa’Nealdra.

 Ashlyn Carter is a junior majoring in Nutrition at the University of Tennessee.
 She is a member of UNSA and FRUVED.
 After graduation Ashlyn plans to participate in a dual masters/internship program to become a clinical RD and she would love to work with children.